yiisoft/yii-dataview/README.md

 "yiisoft/yii-dataview": "^3.0"
 ```

-to the require section of your `composer.json`.
+to the requirement section of your `composer.json`.

 ### Unit testing